Category: Existential

 Alignment.
 There is extensive emerging technical work on addressing existential risk, largely through "alignment" of AI goals with human goals.
 Work on alignment typically assumes that it is unlikely that the world will prevent AI agents from having the intelligence and means to exterminate humanity, so that alignment of goals is the most promising solution.

-Resources on alignment include:
+Other resources on alignment include:

 Work on AI alignment necessarily must focus on what it means to optimize AI for achieving human goals, which raises difficult philosophical questions.
 Such questions have been explored for centuries, including in relatively recent work like A Theory of Justice by John Rawls.
 More popularized (but ultimately likely less useful) formulations of this issue have been explored in Isaac Asimov's Three Laws of Robotics and discussions of AI and the trolley problem.